Indecent Exposure – Lewd Conduct – Michigan

 Going topless at Holland Beach or Grand Haven State Park is a surefire way to get charged with indecent exposure.
 We are not aware of any public beaches in Michigan that permit women to go topless or nude.
 No doubt there are remote places where topless or nude sunbathing occurs and is ignored – so long as there are no complaints.
 It is generally against the law to reveal prohibited 'parts' or be naked if someone could potentially see you from a public vantage point.
 For example, you cannot walk the trash out to the garage nude if the garage door is open and someone might see you, nor can you sit nude in your living room without the blinds pulled because someone who walked up to your house (i.e. to sell you something) might see you.
 Likewise you cannot answer the door of your house or hotel room topless or nude.

 Even though there is a statewide ban against indecent exposure, it is just as easy to get arrested for violating a city, township, or campus ordinance.
 The City of Grand Rapids public indecency ordinance eloquently states: "No person shall. . .make an indecent exposure of his or her person".
-Note the utter lack of any definition as to what is 'indecent'.
+Note the complete lack of any definition as to what is 'indecent'.

 The City of Newaygo’s indecency ordinance provides: "No person shall engage in any indecent conduct in any public place."
 The City of Wyoming prohibits nude exposure and skinny dipping: "It shall be unlawful for any person to swim or bathe in the nude in any public place or place open to the public."